Berlin Blockade: Military Air Transport Service (MATS)

+MATS was established weeks prior to Operation Vittles, and they became involved on 30 June 1948.
+35 MATS C-54's with crews arrived at Wiesbaden to aid the operation.
+On 23 July 1948, MATS deputy commander Major General William H. Turner was made commander by Headquarters USAF to oversee the provisional Airlift Task Force Headquarters at Wiesbaden, including maintenance of facilities, air traffic control equipment and supporting personnel.
+Tunner was focused on getting the most tonnage to Berlin a single day as safely and efficiently as possible.
+He envisioned operations at 3-minute intervals daily, and his precise approach earned him the nickname "Willie the Wip".

-The British ran a similar system, flying southeast from several airports in the Hamburg area through their second corridor into RAF Gatow in the British Sector, and then also returning out on the center corridor, turning for home or landing at Hanover.
+The British ran a similar system, flying southeast from several airports in the Hamburg area through their second corridor into RAF Gatow in the British Sector, and then also returning out on the centre corridor, turning for home or landing at Hanover.
 However, unlike the Americans, the British also ran some round-trips, using their southeast corridor.
-To save time many flights didn't land in Berlin, instead air dropping material, such as coal, into the airfields.
+To save time, many flights didn't land in Berlin, instead air dropping material, such as coal, into the airfields.
 On 6 July the Yorks and Dakotas were joined by Short Sunderland flying boats.
 Flying from Finkenwerder on the Elbe near Hamburg to the Havel river next to Gatow, their corrosion-resistant hulls suited them to the particular task of delivering baking powder and other salt into the city.
 The Royal Australian Air Force also contributed to the British effort.

 Accommodating the large number of flights to Berlin of dissimilar aircraft with widely varying flight characteristics required close co-ordination.
 Smith and his staff developed a complex timetable for flights called the "block system": three eight-hour shifts of a C-54 section to Berlin followed by a C-47 section.
 Aircraft were scheduled to take off every four minutes, flying 1000 ft higher than the flight in front.
 This pattern began at 5000 ft and was repeated five times.
 This system of stacked inbound serials was later dubbed "the ladder".